Department of Near Eastern and Judaic Studies

 Why Write a Senior Thesis

-If you are interested, you should seek out a thesis advisor (a NEJS faculty member in the geographic or chronological specialty of interest to you), go through the mechanics of formal registration, and begin designing a strategy to choose an important, feasible topic.
+If you are interested, you should seek out a thesis advisor, go through the mechanics of formal registration, and begin designing a strategy to choose an important, feasible topic.
 You should aim to complete most of your research by the beginning of the second semester, and then use February and March to write and revise.
 The thesis must follow the conventions described in the Undergraduate Honors Thesis Guidelines.

 What kinds of topics are appropriate?
-The list of recent theses suggests a broad range of possibilities.
+This list of recent theses suggests a broad range of possibilities.
 It should be a subject in which you have a particular interest; it should also be one for which there exists a substantial and accessible base of primary documentation.
-While you probably have some idea of the topic that interests you, the advisor can help you link that interest to a set of primary sources (whether printed or archival), most of which are available on campus or at least in the Boston area.
+Your advisor can help you link your interests to a set of primary sources.

 The office of Undergraduate Research and Creative Collaborations offers several opportunities for research funding.
-Up to $250 is available for Senior Theses with an application due by September 30, 2022.
+Up to $250 is available for Senior Theses with an application due in early fall.
+See this website for exact details and dates.